feedback

 Important lessons

-• Discover what your customers care about, then show it to them!
-Photoshelter’s customers were happy to give feedback.
+• Discover what your customers care about, and then show it to them!
+PhotoShelter’s customers were happy to give feedback.
 We just had to ask them for it!
 We identified the key “persuasion assets” that customers stated as having been important in persuading them to convert.
 One example was seeing examples of real PhotoShelter-powered sites.

 Some of the tools and techniques we used